-Matters on which we are required to report by exception
+Matters on which we are required to report by exception The Companies Act 2014 requires us to report to you, if in our opinion, the disclosures of Directors' remuneration and transactions required by Section 305 to 3012 of the Act are not made.
+We have nothing to report in this regard.

-The Companies Act 2014 requires us to report to you if, in our opinion, the disclosures of Directors' remuneration and transactions required by Sections 305 to 312 of the Act are not made.
+2. Respective responsibilities and restrictions on use

-4. Respective responsibilities and restrictions on use
+Responsibilities of directors for the financial statements

-Responsibilities of directors for the financial statements As explained more fully in the directors' responsibilities statement set out on page 24, the directors are responsible for: the preparation of the financial statements including being satisfied that they give a true and fair view; such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.
+As explained more fully in the directors' responsibilities statement set out on page 24, the directors are responsible for: the preparation of the financial statements including being satisfied that they give a true and fair view; such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.